Our Services

 Reduction to non-moving ordinance violation

-Because the "reasonable safety" element is subjective, prosecutors routinely accept reductions to a zero-point non-moving ordinance or defective-equipment offense.
-No points, no MVR entry, no insurance impact.
+Because the "reasonable safety" element is subjective, prosecutors often consider reductions to a zero-point non-moving ordinance or defective-equipment offense.
+Those outcomes can reduce point, MVR, and insurance exposure.
 The cleanest outcome short of outright dismissal.

 GPS, telematics, and passenger testimony